seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 > **()** _empty brackets_ indicate that dialects have not yet been determined, or that this is a language and not a language grouping

 > **not yet documented** means that they are not/may not be properly placed in the tree, and may need to be added to a subdivision category.
 It also indicates that the language may not even be present in the AI2001 toolchain at the moment, which an alarmingly high number of important languages fall into this category.

+How languages are currently documented:

+Languages are currently documented in a recursive fashion that needs improvement.
+Languages are defined into families, similar to Linguistic family trees.
+Each descendent is determined based on what languages/methods it is influenced by, and/or what language it is a descendant of.
+Due to the fact that some languages have influenced multiple languages, some entries are listed several times in the tree, notably JavaScript, JavaScript++, Ruby, Python, and more.
+Older entries may have only been listed 1 to 2 times, and do not follow this recursive model.
+A better method is needed, and this tree will either need to be improved, or rewritten in the future, while it will always be maintained as a recursive tree.
+As a fallback, it also goes by the language used to write the influenced language, or the programming paradigm (if all 3 other conditions can't be found)

 This list is highly incomplete right now.